-We accept applications on a rolling basis beginning in May and aim to fill all positions by the end of August.
+We normally accept applications on a rolling basis beginning in May and aim to fill all positions by the end of August.
+This year, the process starts mid-July with an end goal to fill positions by September 22.
 The sooner you submit your application, the higher the likelihood of interviewing for and being selected by your preferred service site organization and coordinator position.